justin-gill/django-react-news-site/README.md

 ---

 ## Hosting
-* Currently hosted using GCP Compute Instance, Cloud SQL for PostgreSQL, and a Cloud Storage Bucket for static images.
+* Currently hosted using GCP Compute Engine, Cloud SQL for PostgreSQL, and a Cloud Storage Bucket for static images.
 A little overkill for such a simple app, but it works!
 #### Helpful references
 https://saasitive.com/tutorial/docker-compose-django-react-nginx-let-s-encrypt/